milomedia/tilix/_posts/2018-07-09-win-win-partnerships.md

 4. Be realistic.

 Don’t hesitate to seek the advice of specialist consultants and your peers in other industries.
 Unsurprisingly people who have been successful in forming strong partnerships are usually open, approachable and happy to share there knowledge and expertise.

+> Impact4All.org contains industry-leading coverage provided by world-class journalists and a global network of expert contributors.
+It is a unique and powerful platform – open to all, driving value for end users, developers, producers, investors and governments alike.
+It is designed to deliver the full spectrum of news, analysis and connectivity that allows all players and audiences to become informed and participate at any level in the new energy sector.